oliviawestmacottssw/SSW.Rules.Content/rules/do-you-prioritize-performance-optimization-for-maximum-business-value/rule.md

 ---

-Like any development, performance optimization requires development time and should therefore be prioritized for business value.​​
+Like any development, performance optimization requires development time and should therefore be prioritized for business value.

-​Include the following considerations:
+Include the following considerations:

 - What is the preferred performance for this feature?
 - What represents an acceptable performance metric?